(Click on the picture below for words of comfort & support)

 When considering euthanasia, there are a few options:

 - Some clients choose to stay with their pet the entire time.
-A technician will escort you into an exam room where there will be a blanket for your pet to lay on if he/she chooses.
+A staff member will escort you into an exam room where there will be a blanket for your pet to lay on if he/she chooses.
 The doctor will come in to spend some time with you to explain what to expect.
-She will take your pet into the treatment room in order to put in an IV catheter.
+The doctor will take your pet into the treatment room in order to put in an IV catheter.
 As soon as the catheter is in place, your pet is brought back into the exam room.
 You may take as much time to spend with him/her as you would like.
 The doctor will come back in and give your pet an injection of a sedative to make him/her relax and fall to sleep.
 Once asleep, another injection is given through the IV catheter.
 The doctor will listen to your pet’s heart to confirm that he/she has passed.
 You may spend as much time in the exam room as you need.

 - Some clients choose to stay with their pet until the sedative takes affect and they choose to leave prior to the IV injection being administered.